TLDR

 Interrupted time series (ITS) is a pragmatic response to the no-control-group problem.
 The core idea: use the pre-intervention trend to project a counterfactual — what would have happened without the intervention — and compare this to what was actually observed.

 ITS is widely used in real-world evidence and health policy evaluation.
-It is also widely misimplemented.
+It is also widely misimplemented (see survey cited in the presentation).
 The key risks:

 - Strong causal assumptions: trend continuity, no concurrent interventions, and no anticipation effects must all hold.